How to Minimize the Ability of an Insider Threat? Explained

 If rules and policies are not properly enforced, people tend to be lazy and take it as a sign of weakness.
 People see it as a sign to exploit for their gains.
 So it is necessary to enforce all the rules to the highest standard of discipline and not let anyone who breaks protocol go unpunished.
 This is one of the best ways to prevent an insider threat or at least limit the damage caused by it.

-Policies should be regularly updated by a department, and regulations should not be any less than the industry standard.
+The department should regularly update policies and ensure that regulations meet at least the industry standard.
 Policy should also be practical and not too harsh as to cause dissatisfaction in employees.
 These should be regularly audited and reviewed for maximum enforcement.

 Physical Security Should be Set up Within the Organization